 This course is intended to serve as a transition from the introductory skill and theory development that took place in Culinary Foundations I. Students will execute classical knife cuts at an accelerated rate with increased accuracy.
 Exposure to advanced terminology, flavor profiling and development, and ratio usage will serve as themes within this course.
 Emphasis will be placed upon food science principles and how they relate with the systematic process of the primary cooking techniques.
 Proper use of commercial equipment and understanding of ingredients, measurement, formulas and building individual confidence within a professional kitchen will aid in constructing a sound foundation of basic skills.
-Competency-based learning activities include the preparation of stocks, soups, mother sauces, contemporary sauces, vegetables, grains and eggs.
+Competencybased learning activities include the preparation of stocks, soups, mother sauces, contemporary sauces, vegetables, grains and eggs.
 Sanitation and safety, professionalism, organization and the competency-based learning activities serve as the primary function of the student's educational experience.
-Emphasis in this course will be given to Tuckman's Group Development Model on the "storming" stage.
-Prerequisites: Passing grade ("C" or above) in CUL 90, CUL 110, CUL 120, WR 121.
+Emphasis in this course will be given to Tuckman's Group Development Model on the "storming"stage.
+Prerequisites: CUL 90, CUL 110, CUL 120 and WR 121.
+Credits: 4 Other: 8

-PROCUREMENT, INGREDIENT IDENTIFICATION AND FOOD COST CONTROL
+PROCUREMENT, INGREDIENT INTETIFICATION AND FOOD COST CONTROL

 This course provides students an overview to the principles of cost control, product yield tests, vendor relations and procurement, and an introduction to ingredient identification and tasting.
 Lectures focus on the design and implementation of cost control measures and effective purchasing procedures.
 Students will be exposed to a basic understanding of profit and loss statements and how to track cost as it relates to the flow of food.
 In the lab portion of this course, students will also have the opportunity to place, receive and store food orders, conduct quality assurance on all food items, and execute an electronic end-of-month inventory utilizing advanced scanning technology.
 As an applied learning activity, students will be directly involved in the issuing of all course ingredient and supply requisitions.
 Lastly this course will serve as an opportunity for industry vendors to speak with students, conduct ingredient tastings, and provide updates regarding modern industry practices.
-Prerequisites: Passing grade ("C" or above) in CUL 90, BAK 110, CUL 120 and WR 121.
+Prerequisites: BAK 110, CUL 90, CUL 120, WR 121.